 Skills and experience

-You'll learn professional laboratory skills required to work in the sector through practical experience in our high-spec teaching labs.
+You'll develop professional laboratory skills through practical experience in our high-spec teaching labs.

 Industrial training year

-The paid industrial training year is a great opportunity to gain valuable work experience.
-If you impress your host company, it could even result in a job offer on graduation.
+This paid industrial training year is a great opportunity to gain valuable work experience.
+If you impress your host company, it could even result in a job offer upon graduation.

 For BSc students, the placement year is not assessed but you'll write a report on your placement.